playfulFence/tradelog/README.md

 # tradelog
-Bash script created to conviniently and productively display and organize your log-files from te stock exchange
+Shell script created to conviniently and productively display and organize your log-files from te stock exchange

 !!!chmod u+x tradelog in terminal BEFORE USING!!!